 Finding Recovery Through Exercise Skills and Hope (F.R.E.S.H.)

-The team offers the Finding Recovery Through Exercise Skills and Hope (F.R.E.S.H.) program at four TPL branches.
+The team offers the Finding Recovery Through Exercise Skills and Hope (F.R.E.S.H.) program at 12 TPL branches.

 This program helps people stay active, make friends, learn new skills and have fun.
 It involves peer-led group activities including crafts, games, walking and music therapy.
 Activities depend on customers’ needs and interests at each location.